metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 - `advanced` (Attributes) 'advanced' allows setting some aspects of the internal configuration of the console plugin.This section is aimed mostly for debugging and fine-grained performance optimizations,such as 'GOGC' and 'GOMAXPROCS' env vars.
 Set these values at your own risk. (see [below for nested schema](#nestedatt--spec--console_plugin--advanced))
 - `autoscaler` (Attributes) 'autoscaler' spec of a horizontal pod autoscaler to set up for the plugin Deployment. (see [below for nested schema](#nestedatt--spec--console_plugin--autoscaler))
-- `enable` (Boolean) Enables the console plugin deployment.'spec.loki.enable' must also be 'true'
+- `enable` (Boolean) Enables the console plugin deployment.
 - `image_pull_policy` (String) 'imagePullPolicy' is the Kubernetes pull policy for the image defined above
 - `log_level` (String) 'logLevel' for the console plugin backend
 - `port_naming` (Attributes) 'portNaming' defines the configuration of the port-to-service name translation (see [below for nested schema](#nestedatt--spec--console_plugin--port_naming))
 - `quick_filters` (Attributes List) 'quickFilters' configures quick filter presets for the Console plugin (see [below for nested schema](#nestedatt--spec--console_plugin--quick_filters))
 - `replicas` (Number) 'replicas' defines the number of replicas (pods) to start.
-- `resources` (Attributes) 'resources', in terms of compute resources, required by this container.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--console_plugin--resources))
+- `resources` (Attributes) 'resources', in terms of compute resources, required by this container.For more information, see https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--console_plugin--resources))

 <a id="nestedatt--spec--console_plugin--advanced"></a>
 ### Nested Schema for `spec.console_plugin.advanced`

 Optional:

 - `args` (List of String) 'args' allows passing custom arguments to underlying components.
-Useful for overridingsome parameters, such as an url or a configuration path, that should not bepublicly exposed as part of the FlowCollector descriptor, as they are only usefulin edge debug or support scenarios.
+Useful for overridingsome parameters, such as a URL or a configuration path, that should not bepublicly exposed as part of the FlowCollector descriptor, as they are only usefulin edge debug or support scenarios.
 - `env` (Map of String) 'env' allows passing custom environment variables to underlying components.
 Useful for passingsome very concrete performance-tuning options, such as 'GOGC' and 'GOMAXPROCS', that should not bepublicly exposed as part of the FlowCollector descriptor, as they are only usefulin edge debug or support scenarios.
 - `port` (Number) 'port' is the plugin service port.
 Do not use 9002, which is reserved for metrics.
 - `register` (Boolean) 'register' allows, when set to 'true', to automatically register the provided console plugin with the OpenShift Console operator.When set to 'false', you can still register it manually by editing console.operator.openshift.io/cluster with the following command:'oc patch console.operator.openshift.io cluster --type='json' -p '[{'op': 'add', 'path': '/spec/plugins/-', 'value': 'netobserv-plugin'}]''
-- `scheduling` (Attributes) scheduling controls how the pods are scheduled on nodes. (see [below for nested schema](#nestedatt--spec--console_plugin--advanced--scheduling))
+- `scheduling` (Attributes) 'scheduling' controls how the pods are scheduled on nodes. (see [below for nested schema](#nestedatt--spec--console_plugin--advanced--scheduling))

 <a id="nestedatt--spec--console_plugin--advanced--scheduling"></a>
 ### Nested Schema for `spec.console_plugin.advanced.scheduling`